 Day One of our 2018 #WTWRITES National Poetry Month Prompt Challenge!
 Check our social media every day for new prompts written with love by the WT staff.

-OPEN STAFF POSITIONS: PAID BOOK REVIEWERS & READERS FOR 2018 SPOTLIGHT SERIES
+OPEN STAFF POSITIONS: PAID BOOK REVIEWERS, ASSOCIATE INTERNSHIP DIRECTOR & GENERAL READERS

 Donate to our Trans Writers of Color Workshop Fund here!